NetworkBlockDevice/nbd/doc/proto.md

     this specifies the default export (if any), as with `NBD_OPT_EXPORT_NAME`.

-    The server replies with one of the following:
+    The server replies with a number of `NBD_REP_INFO` replies (as few as zero if an error is reported, at least one on success), then concludes the list of information with a final error reply or with a declaration of success, as follows:

+    - `NBD_REP_ACK`: The server accepts the chosen export, and has completed providing information.
+In this case, the server MUST send at least one `NBD_REP_INFO`, with an `NBD_INFO_EXPORT` information type.
     - `NBD_REP_ERR_UNKNOWN`: The chosen export does not exist on this server.
-    - `NBD_REP_ERR_TLS_REQD`: The server does not wish to export this block device unless the client initiates TLS first.
-    - `NBD_REP_SERVER`: The server accepts the chosen export.
+In this case, the server SHOULD NOT send `NBD_REP_INFO` replies.
+    - `NBD_REP_ERR_TLS_REQD`: The server requires the client to initiate TLS before any revealing any further details about this export.
+In this case, a FORCEDTLS server MUST NOT send `NBD_REP_INFO` replies, but a SELECTIVETLS server MAY do so if this is a TLS-only export.

-    Additionally, if TLS has not been initiated, the server MAY reply with `NBD_REP_ERR_TLS_REQD` (instead of `NBD_REP_ERR_UNKNOWN`)
+    Additionally, if TLS has not been initiated, the server MAY reply with `NBD_REP_ERR_TLS_REQD` (instead of `NBD_REP_ERR_UNKNOWN`) to
-    to requests for exports that are unknown.
+    requests for exports that are unknown.
 This is so that clients that have not initiated TLS cannot enumerate exports.

-    In the case of `NBD_REP_SERVER`, the message's data takes on a different interpretation than the default (so as to provide additional binary information normally sent in reply to `NBD_OPT_EXPORT_NAME`, in place of the default free-form string).
-The option reply length MUST be *length of name* + 14, and the option data has the following layout:
+A SELECTIVETLS server that chooses to hide unknown exports in this manner SHOULD NOT send `NBD_REP_INFO` replies for a TLS-only export.

+    For backwards compatibility, clients SHOULD be prepared to also handle `NBD_REP_ERR_UNSUP` by falling back to using `NBD_OPT_EXPORT_NAME`.

+    Other errors (such as `NBD_REP_ERR_SHUTDOWN`) are also possible, as permitted elsewhere in this document, with no constraints on the number of preceeding `NBD_REP_INFO`.

+    If there are no intervening option requests between a successful `NBD_OPT_INFO` (that is, one where the reply ended with a final `NBD_REP_ACK`) and an `NBD_OPT_GO` with the same parameters, then the server MUST reply with the same set of information, such as transmission flags in the `NBD_INFO_EXPORT` reply, although the ordering of the intermediate `NBD_REP_INFO` messages MAY differ.
+    Otherwise, due to the intervening option requests or the use of different parameters, the server MAY send different data in the successful response, and/or MAY fail the second request.

+    The reply to an `NBD_OPT_GO` is identical to the reply to `NBD_OPT_INFO` save that if the reply indicates success (i.e. ends with `NBD_REP_ACK`), the client and the server both immediately enter the transmission phase.
+The server MUST NOT send any zero padding bytes after the `NBD_REP_ACK` data, whether or not the client negotiated the `NBD_FLAG_C_NO_ZEROES` flag.
+The server MUST NOT send the final `NBD_REP_ACK` reply until all other pending option replies have been sent by the server, and a client MUST NOT send any further option requests after `NBD_OPT_GO` unless it first receives an error reply.

+* `NBD_REP_INFO`

+    A detailed description about an aspect of an export.
+The response to `NBD_OPT_INFO` and `NBD_OPT_GO` includes zero or more of these messages prior to a final error reply, or at least one before an `NBD_REP_ACK` reply indicating success.
+The server MUST send an `NBD_INFO_EXPORT` information type at some point before sending an `NBD_REP_ACK`, so that `NBD_OPT_GO` can provide a superset of the information given in response to `NBD_OPT_EXPORT_NAME`; all other information types are optional.
+A particular information type SHOULD only appear once for a given export unless documented otherwise.

+    A client MUST NOT rely on any particular ordering amongst the `NBD_OPT_INFO` replies, and MUST ignore information types that it does not recognize.

+    The acceptable values for the header *length* field are determined by the information type, and includes the 2 bytes for the type designator, in the following general layout:

+    - 16 bits, information type (e.g. `NBD_INFO_EXPORT`)
+    - *length - 2* bytes, information payload

+    The following information types are defined:

+    * `NBD_INFO_EXPORT` (0)

+      Mandatory information before a successful completion of `NBD_OPT_INFO` or `NBD_OPT_GO`.
+Describes the same information that is sent in response to the older `NBD_OPT_EXPORT_NAME`, except that there are no trailing zeroes whether or not `NBD_FLAG_C_NO_ZEROES` was negotiated.  *length* MUST be 12, and the reply payload is interpreted as follows:

-    - 32 bits, length of name (unsigned)
+      - 16 bits, `NBD_INFO_EXPORT`
-    - String: name of the export.
-This name MAY be different from the one given in the `NBD_OPT_INFO` or `NBD_OPT_GO` option in case the server has multiple alternate names for a single export, or a default export was specified.
       - 64 bits, size of the export in bytes (unsigned)
-    - 16 bits, transmission flags.
+      - 16 bits, transmission flags

-    The server MUST NOT fail an `NBD_OPT_GO` sent with the same parameters as a previous `NBD_OPT_INFO` which returned successfully (i.e. with `NBD_REP_SERVER`), unless in the intervening time the client has negotiated other options.
-The server MUST return the same transmission flags with `NBD_OPT_GO` as a previous `NBD_OPT_INFO` with the same parameters unless in the intervening time the client has negotiated other options.
-The values of the transmission flags MAY differ from what was sent earlier in response to an earlier `NBD_OPT_INFO` (if any), and/or the server MAY fail the request, based on other options that were negotiated in the meantime.

-    For backwards compatibility, clients SHOULD be prepared to also handle `NBD_REP_ERR_UNSUP` by falling back to using `NBD_OPT_EXPORT_NAME`.

-    The reply to an `NBD_OPT_GO` is identical to the reply to `NBD_OPT_INFO` save that if the reply indicates success (i.e. is `NBD_REP_SERVER`), the client and the server both immediately enter the transmission phase.
-The server MUST NOT send any zero padding bytes after the `NBD_REP_SERVER` data, whether or not the client negotiated the `NBD_FLAG_C_NO_ZEROES` flag.
-After sending this reply the server MUST immediately move to the transmission phase, and after receiving this reply, the client MUST immediately move to the transmission phase;
-    therefore, the server MUST NOT send this particular reply until all other pending option replies have been sent by the server.
+    * `NBD_INFO_NAME` (1)

+      Represents the server's canonical name of the export.
+The name MAY differ from the name presented in the client's option request, and the information item MAY be omitted if the client option request already used the canonical name.
+This information type represents the same name that would appear in the name portion of an `NBD_REP_SERVER` in response to `NBD_OPT_LIST`.
+The *length* MUST be at least 2, and the reply payload is interpreted as:

+      - 16 bits, `NBD_INFO_NAME`
+      - String: name of the export, *length - 2* bytes

+    * `NBD_INFO_DESCRIPTION` (2)

+      A description of the export, suitable for direct display to the human being.
+This information type represents the same optional description that may appear after the name portion of an `NBD_REP_SERVER` in response to `NBD_OPT_LIST`.
+The *length* MUST be at least 2, and the reply payload is interpreted as:

+      - 16 bits, `NBD_INFO_DESCRIPTION`
+      - String: description of the export, *length - 2* bytes

+* `NBD_REP_ERR_UNKNOWN`

+    The requested export is not available.

 ### `WRITE_ZEROES` extension